dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 This section applies to REST-like HTTP APIs.
 Servers should only issue response codes in accordance with the following table.

-_Note that some or even most of these might not apply!_
+<b>Note:</b> Some or even most of these might not apply!
-_For example, your server might not implement HTTP content negotiation._
+For example, your server might not implement HTTP content negotiation.

 !!! info